pyca/pynacl/docs/public.rst

     .. method:: decrypt(ciphertext, nonce, encoder)

-        Decrypts the ciphertext using the given nonce and returns the plaintext message.
+        Decrypts the ciphertext using the `nonce` (explicitly, when passed as a parameter or implicitly, when omitted, as part of the ciphertext) and returns the plaintext message.

         :param bytes ciphertext: The encrypted message to decrypt.
         :param bytes nonce: The nonce to use in the decryption.